 - Chili is delicious over baked potatoes!

-- To go with any hearty chili, try these chard and pepper jack quesadillas.
+- To go with any hearty chili, make these chard and pepper jack quesadillas.

-- One more idea: Made with dried beans, this spicy black bean chili with hearty greens.
+- One more idea: Made with dried beans in the pressure cooker, this spicy black bean chili with hearty greens.

 To get my latest recipe posts and newsletters, subscribe here.
 (I hate Spam too and will never share your email with anyone.)